odradev/awesome-zero-knowledge/README.md

 * [Zero Knowledge Proofs](https://zk-learning.org/) - course on Spring 2023, made by MOOC.
 * [WEB3 digital summit](https://web3digitalsummit.com/) - Summit in April 2023 in Verona, Italy
 * [zkSummit](https://www.zksummit.com/) - a summit on Zero Knowledge on April 2023 in Lisbon, Portugal.
-* [European WEB3 summit 2023](https://www.web3eurosummit.eu/) - Summit in May 2023 in Brussels, Belgium
+* [European WEB3 summit 2023](https://www.web3eurosummit.eu/) - Summit in May 2023 in Brussels, Belgium.
+* [RISC Zero Study Club](https://twitter.com/RiscZero/status/1620058982672117766) - Series of zoom meetings with RISC Zero team explaining all things ZK - from 1st of February to 29th of March 2023.

 ### Articles
 * [Zero Knowledge Proofs for Games](https://blog.o1labs.org/zero-knowledge-proofs-for-games-f8b690a2c1ef) - article about building and running ZK elements within games by Phil Kelly from January 2023.